-In this study conventional pig farmers throughout Germany were questioned in summer 2014 via a standardized online-survey.
+In this study conventional pig farmers throughout Germany were questioned in summer 2014 via a standard-ized online-survey.
 They were asked about their personal attitudes towards higher animal welfare standards and their willingness to participate in AWPs.
 The participants were recruited by means of various mailing lists and in cooperation with several agricultural trade organizations.
 To avoid more than one person per farm answering the survey; the online link could be used only once.
 After removing incomplete datasets and outliers, 249 data sets were available for the analysis.
-Using five-point Likert scales from -2="I totally reject" to +2="I totally agree", respondents rated whether they would reject or agree with the statements about AWPs.
+Using five-point Likert scales from -2="I totally reject" to +2="I totally agree", respondents rated whether they would reject or agree with the statements about FAW and AWPs.
 Furthermore, nominally scaled questions were used to obtain sociodemographic data and farm characteristics.
 The survey was divided into several major themes.
 At first the participants had to answer questions about several farm characteristics.
 Next the respondents were asked for their opinion of FAW and which criteria they perceive as important for the welfare of their pigs.
-After that, they had to answer various statements regarding AWPs and the economic viability of AWPs and products from AWPs.
+After that, they had to answer various statements regarding FAW, AWPs and the economic viability of AWPs and products from AWPs.
 In addition they were asked about the need to improve FAW standards in conventional livestock production systems and their willingness to participate in AWPs.
-In this research we defined AWPs as every program which requires higher animal welfare standards, above this no specific definition was given.
-No specific improvements were suggested as there are several small and regional programs in Germany requiring quite different levels of FAW.
 The penultimate part of the survey was about farmers' satisfaction with their current situation, which includes economic positions as well as what the implementation of higher national animal welfare standards would mean to their own farm.
 The last questions were about sociodemographic characteristics.